 Areas and suburbs in Philadelphia

 The suburban nature of much of Philadelphia makes it seem smaller than it is.
 Very much a city of neighbourhoods, the variety of options available can seem overwhelming at first.
-However, finding a good home in Philadelphia is far from impossible and after a bit of getting used to the city is easily navigable.
+However, finding a good home in Philadelphia is far from impossible.

 Philadelphia offers many areas to choose from which serve a wide variety of needs.
 Below are just some of the most popular neighbourhoods in Philadelphia.